dbmcclain/Lisp-Actors/README.md

 The underlying database uses a purely functional RB-Tree to store key/value pairs.
 So writers can freely and incrementally update the tree, while readers use the original intact.

+The code can be called from multiple simultaneous sponsors.
+When critical updates are necessary we simply ensure that we are running in the single thread of BASE-SPONSOR.

 ```
 (def-beh locked-db-beh (writer state sync pend-wr)
   (with-accessors ((kv-map  kv-state-map)) state